|Click here for scholarship application.|

 Criteria for Selection

 No single factor will be responsible for an applicant receiving a scholarship.
 Factors which are considered include: academic performance, letter of recommendation, professional activities, extracurricular activities, community involvement, written statements and, in many cases, financial need.
-Please note: To be considered for Foundation scholarships that specify financial need as a requirement, you should complete a FAFSA application by February 15, 2013.
+Please note: To be considered for Foundation scholarships that specify financial need as a requirement, you should complete a FAFSA application by February 15, 2014, or as close to that date as possible.

 Note: Both full-time and part-time students may apply.
 However, awards for students who are part-time (less than 12 credits for undergraduates and 6 credits for graduate students) will be prorated.